Electrical Terms and Definitions

 Power factor is a ratio of real power to apparent power.
 Real power, typically measured in Kilowatts (kW), is the amount of power needed to operate a piece of equipment.
 Apparent power, measured in kilovolt-amps (kVA), is the amout of power present in the circuit to keep it energized.
 These may diverge when used to power inductive loads, such as refrigeration compressors or other large electrical motors.
 Poor power factor can waste significant amounts of energy and overburden electrical infrastructure.

-An arc-fault circuit interrupter is adevice intended to provide protection from the effects of arc faults by recognizing characteristics unique to arcing and by functioning to de-energize the circuit when an arc fault is detected.
+An arc-fault circuit interrupter (AFCI) is a device intended to provide protection from the effects of arc faults by recognizing characteristics unique to arcing and by functioning to de-energize the circuit when an arc fault is detected.

 A ground-fault circuit interrupter is a device intended for the protection of personnel that functions to de-energize a circuit or portion thereof within an established period of time when a current to ground exceeds the values established for a Class A device.